Trouvère: History

 The texts of these songs are a natural reflection of the society that created them.
 They often revolve around idealized treatments of courtly love ("fine amors", see grand chant) and religious devotion, although many can be found that take a more frank, earthy look at love.
-Other genres well represented in the surviving works by trouvères are debate songs known as jeu-partis, pastourelles, dance songs, and chansons de femme (songs with a female perspective).
+Other genres well represented in the surviving works by trouvères are debate songs known as jeu-partis as well as pastourelles, dance songs, and chansons de femme (songs with a female perspective).

 Johannes de Grocheio, a Parisian musical theorist of the early 14th century, believed that the most elevated trouvère songs, known as grand chants, inspired kings and noblemen to do great things: "This kind of song is customarily composed by kings and nobles and sung in the presence of kings and princes of the land so that it may move their minds to boldness and fortitude, magnanimity and liberality...".

 The surviving music by trouvères is vocal music that is monophonic and mostly syllabic, meaning that only a single melodic line was notated, and the text is presented simply with only one or a few notes per syllable of text.
 Rhythm is not recorded for most songs, and no instrumentation is specified.
 Because narrative and visual evidence tells us that instruments were widely used, it is likely that instruments were used in some cases, but trouvère songs were likely also performed unaccompanied.
 Modern scholars and performers take a variety of approaches to rhythmic interpretation, including using a free rhythmic approach or relatively equal note values throughout, deriving rhythmic ideas from the text, or applying rhythmic modes found in contemporary polyphonic music.

 Most trouvère music is strophic, with a single verse of music repeated with multiple verses of text.
 In some, a repeated one- or two-line refrain is used in each stanza.
 Some trouvere refrains were also used across multiple different songs and other literary works, creating a network of references.